batazo/UserSystem/README.md

 	return userscore;
 }

-let uname = 'USERNAME is the name of the user whose score information We want to retrieve' let scoreOfName = await getScoreByUsername(uname)
+let uname = 'Name of the user whose score information We want to retrieve' let scoreOfName = await getScoreByUsername(uname)

 ```